corsairmarks/keep_leaders_from_integrated_subjects/mod/README.md

 * 8.0.0 Update for Stellaris version 3.7 "Canis Minor"
     * Adjust "Peerless Infiltration" to grant a bonus in the new "Infiltration" espionage operation category and to improve intel gain speed
     * Integrate underlying game changes
+* 8.1.0 Use compatibility triggers from my other mods
+    * Replace most usage of Civic: Organic Zealots validation messages and instead consume the compatibility trigger `is_not_restricted_by_organic_zealots`
+    * Remove dummy government `gov_bureaucratic_autocracy` and instead consume the compatibility trigger `has_government_bureaucratic_autocracy`

 ## Source Code